Indigenous Education

 Canadian Schools | March – May 2026

-A 3-month collaborative journey for K-12 educators to build understanding, strengthen connection, and teach in rhythm with the land.
-Where every session leads to practical takeaways and immediately impactful learning for your students.
+Join our 3-month collaborative journey for K-12 educators to build understanding, strengthen connection, and teach in rhythm with the land — through experiential learning rooted in Indigenous ways of knowing.
+With a focus on seasonal teaching and land-based learning, every session leads to practical takeaways and immediately impactful learning for your students.

-• Led by an Indigenous facilitator with decades of experience working with K-12 staff and students
+• Led by Jennie Town, an Indigenous facilitator with decades of experience working with K-12 staff and students.

 • Practical, curriculum-connected approaches — not performative activities